-Cause Action but the OHP equipment has not yet acknowledged the Verify the connection between the FXS port and your OHP system.
-See "Overhead Paging Overview" on page 21. page request.
+Cause Action Someone has initiated a page, but the OHP equipment has not yet acknowledged the page request.
+Verify the connection between the FXS port and your OHP system.
+See "Overhead Paging Overview" on page 22.
 Verify your paging equipment configuration.
 Check to see if the OHP system has settings that need to be adjusted to work with Synapse.